OpenLiberty/docs-playbook/README.md

 Once you have verified the generated doc on the draft site, open a PR from `draft` to `staging` in the docs generated repo:

 1. Open Github Desktop and select the docs-generated repo
-2. Select `draft` in the **Current Branch** dropdown menu
+2. Select `draft` in the **Current Branch** dropdown menu and click **Fetch origin**.
 3. Click the **Create a Pull Request** button.
 4. In the resulting PR, click the **Edit** button and change the Base to `staging`
 5. Get the resulting PR reviewed and merged.

- Once you verify the generated doc on the `staging` site, on a PR from `staging` to `vNext` in the docs-generated repo:
+ Once you verify the generated doc on the `staging` site, open a PR from `staging` to `vNext` in the docs-generated repo:

 1. Open Github Desktop and select the docs-generated repo
-2. Select `staging` in the **Current Branch** dropdown menu
+2. Select `staging` in the **Current Branch** dropdown menu and click **Fetch origin** to get any new changes.
 3. Click the **Create a Pull Request** button.
+Give the PR a descriptiive title.
 4. Get the resulting PR reviewed and merged.

 ## Publishing the docs and preparing for the next release

 1. Once all of the changes look correct on the [staging site](https://staging-openlibertyio.mybluemix.net/docs/), and all of the `staging` branch changes have been merged into the `vNext` branch in the docs and docs-generated repos, create the branches you need for the new release in the docs repo.

    a.
-Select `vNext` in the **Current Branch** menu in Github Desktop
+To confirm that all doc changes have merged from staging to vNext, go to the docs repo in GithUb Desktop and select the `vNext` in the **Current Branch** menu.
+Click the **Create a Pull Request** button.
+If all changes are merged, you will see "There's nothing to compare".
+If you see any changes, verify and merge them in.

    b.
+In Github Desktop, make sure `vNext` is showing in the **Current Branch** menu. click **Fetch origin** to get any new changes.

+   c.
 Click the **New Branch** button and create a branch with the next release version number.
 E.g. if the most recent version on openliberty.io is `20.0.0.8`, then create a `v20.0.0.9`  branch.

-2. Follow the same procedure in steps 1a-1b to create `vX.0.0.X-staging` and `vX.0.0.X-draft` branches off of the new version branch you just created, which will be used for retroactive fixes to this version in the future.
+2. Follow the same procedure in steps 1b-1c to create `vX.0.0.X-staging` and `vX.0.0.X-draft` branches off of the new version branch you just created, which will be used for retroactive fixes to this version in the future.
 E.g. if `v20.0.0.9` is the version being released, then select `v20.0.0.9` from the **Current Branch** menu in GitHub desktop and create a new branch called `v20.0.0.9-staging`.
 Switch back to `v20.0.0.9` branch and repeat to create `v20.0.0.9-draft`. **Don't forget to publish the branch all the branches that you create by clicking "Publish this branch" after you create each branch**.

 3. Repeat steps 1 and 2 for the [docs-generated repo](https://github.com/OpenLiberty/docs-generated).